It's So Easy! (The Crickets song)

 "It's So Easy!" is a rock-and-roll song written by Buddy Holly and Norman Petty.
-It was originally released as a single in 1958 by the Crickets but failed to chart.
+It was originally released as a single in 1958 by the Crickets on Brunswick Records but failed to chart.
 It was the final release by the Crickets when Holly was still in the band.

-A cover version recorded by Linda Ronstadt was released on September 20, 1977 and was a Top Five hit on the Billboard Hot 100.
+A cover version recorded by Linda Ronstadt from her album Simple Dreams was released on September 20, 1977 and was a Top Five hit on the Billboard Hot 100.

 The Crickets version

 Background

-The song was recorded by Holly and the Crickets from June to August 1958 at Norman Petty's studio in Clovis, New Mexico.
+The song was recorded by Buddy Holly and the Crickets from June to August 1958 at Norman Petty Recording Studios in Clovis, New Mexico.

 Holly lip-synched to recordings of "It's So Easy!" and his song "Heartbeat" on the television program American Bandstand on October 28, 1958.

-The Crickets recorded "It's So Easy!" for Brunswick Records, which released it as a 45-rpm single in 1958.
-It did not chart.
+The Crickets recorded "It's So Easy!" for Brunswick Records, which released it as a 45-rpm single in 1958 but it did not chart.
 The B-side was "Lonesome Tears".
 Tommy Allsup played the lead guitar parts on both recordings.